The Organs of FUMC

 View Jaeckel Organ Specifications

 The Austin organ at First United Methodist Church was designed as an integral part of the sanctuary.
-The main organ was installed in 1968 and consists of 47 ranks of pipes located in one chamber directly in back of the balcony.
-An antiphonal division of 8 ranks was subsequently installed in 1982 in the chancel area.
+The main organ was installed in 1968 consisting of 47 ranks of pipes located in one chamber directly in the back of the balcony.
+An antiphonal division of 8 ranks was, subsequently, installed in 1982 in the chancel area.
 Two identical consoles allow the organ to be played from either the balcony or the chancel.
+A new Façade and control system, console rebuilding, and tonal revisions were completed in 2024 by Robert D. Hoppe & Associates.

 View Austin Organ Specifications